populationgenomics/team-docs/new_repository.md

 actual `git commit` command will not be performed.
 Instead, you can act upon linters' suggestions and re-run the `git commit` command afterwards.

-When setting up this for the first time on an existing repository, it is useful to tirgger pre-commit manually on all files in the repository with:
+When setting this up for the first time for an existing repository, it is useful to trigger pre-commit manually on all files in the repository with:

 ```sh
 pre-commit run --all-files